 3. You don’t wish to have a child at this time.

 Maybe you’d rather just relax instead of taking care of a newborn.
-It’s completely okay to acknowledge those feelings and to base your decision off them when you realize you’ve become pregnant in your 40s unplanned.
+It’s completely OK to acknowledge those feelings and to base your decision on them when you realize you’ve become pregnant in your 40s unplanned.

 4. You’ve never felt that motherhood was for you.

 No matter which option you choose for you and your baby, it’s important that you make healthy choices as you go through your pregnancy.
-If you fall into the category of a woman experiencing an unexpected pregnancy at 40, it’s crucial that you maintain frequent contact with your doctor to make sure everything progresses smoothly.
+If you fall into the category of a woman experiencing an unexpected pregnancy at 40 or older, it’s crucial that you maintain frequent contact with your doctor to make sure everything progresses smoothly.